MrQR-me/docs/FormBuilder/Content.md

 - .TOC

 ![MrQR Form Builder](/assets/images/Forms/MrQR_Forms_Header.png "Header") Your new section is now created.
-You can continue building you form by adding [Content](https://docs.mrqr.me/FormBuilder/Content)
+You can continue building your Form by adding [content](https://docs.mrqr.me/FormBuilder/Content).

 ![MrQR Form Builder](/assets/images/Forms/MrQR_Form_New_Section_Created.png "Created")

 ## Adding Content
 {: .text-purple-000 }

-Select <button class="button button2">ADD CONTENT</button> to open the New Content Panel.
+Select the <button class="button button2">ADD CONTENT</button> button to open the 'new content' panel.
 There are two types of content:

 * Text
 * Media

-The default content type is Text.
+The default content type is text.

 ![Content](/assets/images/Forms/MrQR_Forms_Content_New.png "New")